The NMA Foundation presents Eric Peter’s Car Review, a weekly Saturday feature on the NMA blog.

 Touring models feature one-touch folding rear seats — and theater-style seating is standard on all trims.
 The Forester has very good — though not class-best — second row legroom: 38 inches vs. the Cherokee’s exceptional 40.3 (and the Ford Escape’s less-than-exceptional 36.8 inches).

-The dash layout is simple and functional — big speedo and tach, a few secondary LCD readouts.
-Oversize rotary knobs for the AC, fan and outlet settings.
+The dash layout is direct and to the point: Big speedo and tach, a few secondary LCD readouts.
+Oversize rotary knobs for the AC, fan and outlet settings, which you can adjust while wearing gloves.
 Unless you choose the optional touchscreen, which complicates things.

-Pop the hood and you’ll find the oil filter’s right there, on top of the engine.
+Also: Pop the hood and you’ll find the oil filter’s right there, on top of the engine.
 Completely accessible.
 It can be replaced by hand, with no tools necessary.
-Subaru deserves credit for making a real effort to ease the DIY-serviceability of its cars.

 THE BOTTOM LINE